Gaussian fluctuations from the 2D KPZ equation: Introduction

 in distribution as $\eps\to0$, where $\ccH$ solves the Edwards-Wilkinson equation

 with the effective variance

 \end{theorem}

-There is a lot of activities on the study of the 1D KPZ equation over the past decade.
-We refer to the reviews \cite{corwin2012kardar,quastel2015one} for a summary of some recent developments.
-Progresses in $d\geq3$ can be found in \cite{dunlap2018kpz,magnen2017diffusive}, where results similar to Theorem~\ref{t.mainth} were proved.
+There is a lot of activities on the study of singular SPDEs over the past decade.
+We refer to the reviews \cite{corwin2012kardar,corwinshen,quastel2015one} and the references therein.
+For the KPZ equation, progresses in $d\geq3$ can be found in \cite{dunlap2018kpz,magnen2017diffusive}, where results similar to Theorem~\ref{t.mainth} were proved.
 In two dimensions, the tightness of $\{h_\eps\}_{\eps\in(0,1)}$, as a sequence of random distributions, was proved in the recent work of Chatterjee-Dunlap \cite{chatterjee2018constructing}.
 To prove Theorem~\ref{t.mainth}, we implement the same strategy laid out in \cite{dunlap2018kpz}.

 The convergence in \eqref{e.mainre} is expected to hold for all $\beta\in(0,\sqrt{2\pi})$, and our proof seems to only work for $\beta$ small enough.
-After the completion of this paper, we learnt the very recent work of Caravenna-Sun-Zygouras \cite{CRS18} which proved Theorem~\ref{t.mainth} for all $\beta\in(0,\sqrt{2\pi})$, using a different method.
+Near the completion of this paper, we learnt the very recent work of Caravenna-Sun-Zygouras \cite{CRS18} which proved Theorem~\ref{t.mainth} for all $\beta\in(0,\sqrt{2\pi})$, using a different method.
 While their result is more general and covers the entire ``subcritical'' regime, the proof presented here seems to be simpler and offers another perspective.
-We compare the two approaches in Section~\ref{s.comparison}.
+We discuss the approaches of \cite{CRS18,chatterjee2018constructing} in Section~\ref{s.comparison}.

-At the critical $\beta=\sqrt{2\pi}$, the early work of Bertini-Cancrini \cite{bertini1998two} identified the limiting covariance function of the corresponding stochastic heat equation.
+At the critical value $\beta=\sqrt{2\pi}$, the early work of Bertini-Cancrini \cite{bertini1998two} identified the limiting covariance function of the corresponding stochastic heat equation.
 While the limiting distribution remains an open question, we refer to the work of \cite{CSZ18,feng2016rescaled} in this direction.

+If we write the nonlinear term in \eqref{e.maineq1} as $|\nabla h_\eps|^2=\nabla h_\eps \cdot \Lambda\nabla h_\eps$, our case corresponds to $\Lambda$ being the $2\times 2$ identity matrix.
+The so-called \emph{anisotropic} class refers to the case of $\mathrm{det}[\Lambda]<0$.
+It is a very interesting question to study the asymptotics of the anisotropic version of \eqref{e.maineq1}, where the Hopf-Cole transformation to the stochastic heat equation is unavailable and all existing methods break down.
+Some recent work on the interacting particle systems belonging to this class can be found in \cite{corwin1,corwin2,chen,ton}.